Lenovo LaptopLenovo ThinkPad Yoga 11e

 Step 4: Remove the SSD

 • Remove one screw securing the SSD module.
-Lift the black tape, slide to the right to disconnect from the motherboard.
+Lift the black tape and slide it to the right to disconnect it from the motherboard.

 • It installed a 128GB 2.5″ SSD.